-The members of the Board other than the member or members challenged shall consider if the challenged member or members are unable to act in an impartial, disinterested, and judicial manner, shall then notify the President of the Society or, if he/she has been challenged, the President Elect.
-The President or President Elect upon being so notified shall as soon as practicable designate another member or members of the Executive Council to serve on the Board of Professional Practice and Ethics in impending proceedings in the place of the challenged member or members.
-In the event of the challenge of all members of the Board of Professional Practice and Ethics, the Board of Trustees shall pass on the soundness of the challenge.
+The members of the Board other than the member or members challenged shall consider if the challenged member or members are unable to act in an impartial, disinterested, and judicial manner, shall then notify the President of the Society or, if she/he has been challenged, the President Elect.

 A member who has been convicted of a felony (a plea or verdict of guilty, or conviction following a plea of nolo contendere, is deemed to be a conviction following the meaning of this section), or whose license to practice in this State has been revoked or suspended, shall be dropped from membership in this Society automatically as of the date of conviction, revocation or suspension.
 S/he shall be so notified by the Society together with notification of his right to appeal.

-Members expelled from this Society for any cause shall be ineligible for re-election to membership until after one year from the date of the expulsion unless the Executive Council on recommendation of the Board of Professional Practice and Ethics shall waive this waiting period.
+Members expelled from this Society for any cause shall be ineligible for re-election to membership until after one year from the date of the expulsion unless the Executive Council shall waive this waiting period.

-Action of this Society through its Executive Council, Board of Professional Practice and Ethics, or its Mediation Committee under the provisions of the Bylaws, after final action thereon has been taken, may be appealed by any of the aggrieved parties either to the Iowa Medical Society in accordance with its Articles of Incorporation and Bylaws or to the membership of the Polk County Medical Society.
+Action of this Society through its Executive Council, under the provisions of the Bylaws, after final action thereon has been taken, may be appealed by any of the aggrieved parties either to the Iowa Medical Society in accordance with its Articles of Incorporation and Bylaws or to the membership of the Polk County Medical Society.

-The officers of this Society shall consist of the President, President-elect, Past President, Secretary-Treasurer, five Trustees and three councilors.
-No person shall be eligible to election as an officer who is not a Senior Active or Life Member of the Society.
+The officers of this Society shall consist of the President, President-Elect, Past President, Secretary-Treasurer, and eight Councilors.
+No person shall be eligible to election as an officer who is not an Active Member of the Society.
 Officers shall take office at the close of the annual meeting at which they are elected.

-The President-elect shall be elected at the annual meeting to serve one year.
-At the expiration of his/her term of office as President-elect he/she shall serve as President for one year.
+The President-Elect shall be elected from the membership at the annual meeting to serve one year.
+At the expiration of his/her term of office as President-Elect he/she shall serve as President for one year.

 The Past President shall serve a one year term.

-The Secretary-Treasurer shall be elected at the annual meeting for a term of one year and is eligible for re-election.
+The Secretary-Treasurer shall be elected from the membership at the annual meeting for a term of one year and is eligible for re-election.

-All officers shall be elected at the annual meeting by official ballot.
-The candidate who has the most votes (plurality) shall be the winner.
-In case of tie, reballoting shall take place immediately.
-After the results of the election have been announced, the ballots shall be placed in the custody of the Secretary-Treasurer until the next regular meeting, immediately after which they shall be destroyed.
+All officers shall be elected at the annual meeting by a vote of the members present by a voice vote. for any office.
+Those members entitled to vote at the annual meeting are the same as those entitled to notice of the membership meeting, which is all members as of 3 months each year prior to the annual meeting.
+The candidate who has the majority of the vote shall be the winner.
+In case of tie, re-balloting shall take place immediately.
+After the results of the election have been announced, the new officers shall be announced in the next issue of the Bulletin.

 A vacancy in any office of the Society, except the President, shall be filled by appointment of the Executive Council until the next annual meeting.
 At that time the vacancy shall be filled for any unexpired term in the same manner as provided for in Section 8 and 9 of this Chapter.